ClementNerma/NightOS/docs/README.md

 The main point of this project is the many middle-level/high-level aspects, not the very low-level ones which will take quite a lot of time to design completely and surely require the knowledge of people more experimented in this field than I am.

+On the other hand, specification documents are not like specification documents you may have seen from, let's say, WhatWG or other consortiums.
+As NightOS is only a prototypal O.S., the documents you will find here are meant to be easily understandable.
+Specification documents are meant to describe completely a specific concept or part of the system, but without being hard to read.
+Some will argue it's not close enough to a "real" specification, but I think it's enough for now, regarding the very early state of the project.

 Also, this project is far from being finished, so many things are still missing from the documentation.
-I frequently add new design documents and complete existing ones, but feel free to create a new issue if you think something should be added to the project :).
+I frequently add new design documents and complete existing ones, but feel free to create a new issue if you think something should be added to the project :)

+By the way, you can also find answers to the most [frequently-asked questions here](FAQ.md).

 ## [Project](project/)